Meet the CORE Project/Program Managers and Research Coordinators.

-Emily McNaughton is the Program Manager for the Cancer Outcomes Research (CORe) Program at the Massachusetts General Hospital.
-In this role she supports CORe leadership with operational management of the program, process improvement, infrastructure development, staff management, and new grant, protocol, and manuscript submission.
-Prior to joining CORe, Emily spent over 15 years conducting and managing research in both the public and private sector, leading teams, and working with academic and private industry collaborators.
+Emily McNaughton is the Program Manager for the Cancer Outcomes Research and Education Program (CORE) at the Massachusetts General Hospital.
+In this role she supports CORE leadership with operational management of the program, process improvement, infrastructure development, staff management, and new grant, protocol, and manuscript submission.
+Prior to joining CORE, Emily spent over 15 years conducting and managing research in both the public and private sector, leading teams, and working with academic and private industry collaborators.
 She has extensive experience managing research projects and programs as well as with public health surveillance, data collection, outcomes studies, and mixed methods research.
-She is thrilled to be a member of the multidisciplinary CORe team and to help support the program’s mission.
+She is thrilled to be a member of the multidisciplinary CORE team and to help support the program’s mission.
 Emily holds a Master of Public Health with a concentration in epidemiology from Tufts University School of Medicine and a Bachelor of Arts from Hamilton College.

 Chardria Trotter, MBA, MPH, CPH

-Reena Chabria is a Clinical Research Coordinator with the Cancer Outcomes Research Program (CORe).
-After graduating from Boston University with a B.A in Neuroscience and a minor in Public Health, Reena was excited to join the CORe team and explore her interests in medicine and psychology.
+Reena Chabria is a Clinical Research Coordinator with the Cancer Outcomes Research and Education Program (CORE).
+After graduating from Boston University with a B.A in Neuroscience and a minor in Public Health, Reena was excited to join the CORE team and explore her interests in medicine and psychology.
 She works with Dr. Joseph Greer, Dr. Jennifer Temel, and Dr. Kathryn Post on a social-behavioral study investigating an intervention for lung cancer patients experiencing dyspnea.
 The cognitive behavioral intervention aims to improve patients’ dyspnea and quality of life through psychoeducation, relaxation training, and behavioral management techniques.
-Reena plans to pursue a PhD in Clinical Psychology after her work in CORe.
+Reena plans to pursue a PhD in Clinical Psychology after her work in CORE.

-Alyssa Fenech joined the Cancer Outcomes Research Program (CORe) as a Clinical Research Coordinator in July 2018.
-She graduated from the University of South Florida in 2015 with a BA in Psychology and then worked as a Research Coordinator at Moffitt Cancer Center before joining CORe.
+Alyssa Fenech joined the Cancer Outcomes Research and Education Program (CORE) as a Clinical Research Coordinator in July 2018.
+She graduated from the University of South Florida in 2015 with a BA in Psychology and then worked as a Research Coordinator at Moffitt Cancer Center before joining CORE.
 Alyssa works with Dr. Areej El-Jawahri on a multi-site randomized control trial of inpatient palliative care integrated with transplant care in patients with hematologic malignancies undergoing hematopoietic stem cell transplant.
 Alyssa’s interests include behavioral medicine, symptom management, and palliative care.
-After her time in CORe, she plans to pursue a PhD in Clinical Psychology.
+After her time in CORE, she plans to pursue a PhD in Clinical Psychology.

-Annemarie joined the Cancer Outcomes Research Program in June 2019 after graduating from the Dual Degree Program at Boston University with a BA in Psychology and a BS in Public Relations.
-Annemarie works with Dr. El-Jawahri on a randomized controlled trial examining the effects of palliative care versus standard oncology care in patients with high-risk Acute Myleoid Leukeumia (AML) and Myelodysplastic Syndromes (MDS) undergoing non-intensive chemotherapy.
+Annemarie joined the Cancer Outcomes Research and Education Program in June 2019 after graduating from the Dual Degree Program at Boston University with a BA in Psychology and a BS in Public Relations.
+Annemarie works with Dr. El-Jawahri on a randomized controlled trial examining the effects of palliative care versus standard oncology care in patients with high-risk Acute Myeloid Leukemia (AML) and Myelodysplastic Syndromes (MDS) undergoing non-intensive chemotherapy.
 She also works on a longitudinal study focused on understanding how patients’ prognostic awareness impacts medical-decision making.
 Additionally, she is involved in a qualitative study focused on identifying the components of the discharge decision making process to improve transitions during end-of-life care.
-After her time in CORe, Annemarie hopes to attend graduate school in clinical psychology.
+After her time in CORE, Annemarie hopes to attend graduate school in clinical psychology.

 Amy Yoon Jin Lee